 Banks in Hong Kong are ramping up their recruitment in technology and increasingly running into strong competition for talent from tech companies.

-But who are the senior managers in charge of banks’ technology strategy (and hiring)?
-Here’s a selection of some of the top locally-based technologists you need to know if you’re searching for an IT job in Hong Kong.
+But who are the chief information officers (and other senior managers) in charge of banks’ technology strategy and hiring plans?
+Here’s a selection of the names you need to know if you’re searching for a technology job in Hong Kong.

 Sophia Leung, APAC CIO, JP Morgan